 Capacity management is the process responsible for ensuring that the capacity of IT services and the IT infrastructure is able to deliver agreed Service Level Targets in a cost effective and timely manner.
 Capacity Management considers all resources required to deliver the IT Service, and plans for short-, medium- and long-term business requirements.

-In EGI the Capacity Management process is applied to resources (computing, storage and networking) and the Grid interfaces used to provide access to them (Computing Element layer, Storage Element layer and the collective Grid middleware services such as VOMS for user authentication, WMS and FTS for compute and data transfer job scheduling, the Information Discovery System, etc.).
+In EGI, the Capacity Management process is applied to resources (computing, storage and networking) and the Grid interfaces used to provide access to them (Computing Element layer, Storage Element layer and the collective Grid middleware services such as VOMS for user authentication, WMS and FTS for compute and data transfer job scheduling, the Information Discovery System, etc.).

 Resource accounting.
 Accounting for resource usage is implemented through the EGI accounting infrastructure: a distributed system consisting of probes extracting usage records from resources at the Resource Centre level, and of repositories and portals providing aggregation of usage records at different levels (Resource Centre, Resource infrastructure Provider and EGI for an overall view of resource utilization across the integrated infrastructure).
 The accounting infrastructure is currently capable of collecting information about usage of compute resources.
 Plans are being defined in collaboration with the EGI technology providers to extend this framework to data storage and other types of integrated resources.